 We are now working with the city to build on this work, restoring eroding stream channels and reestablishing floodplain wetlands.

 CBF has also committed to serve the diverse and low-income populations of Hopewell through our urban trees canopy initiative.
 Research shows that trees have benefits for pulmonary and cardiovascular health, mental health, and children’s birthweight—all issues that need to be addressed in Hopewell.
 CBF created a tree canopy assessment for the city in summer 2018.
 This assessment revealed a direct correlation between low-income areas and areas with a low percentage of tree canopy.
 These same census blocks also have lower life expectancies.
-Not surprisingly, the Robert Wood Johnson Foundation County Health Rankings ranked Hopewell near the bottom of Virginia localities in terms of health outcomes
+Not surprisingly, the University of Wisconsin Population Health Institute’s County Health Rankings ranked Hopewell near the bottom of Virginia localities in terms of health outcomes

-Community Tree Giveaway: CBF is also engaging the wider city community by giving away approximately 400 bare-root trees, along with planting guides and tips, at community events held near Arbor Day.
-We are providing planting guides and tips for caring for young trees and asking participants to sign a pledge that they will plant and care for their trees.
+Community Tree Giveaway: CBF also enaged the wider city community by giving away approximately 400 bare-root trees, along with planting guides and tips, at community events.
+Everyone who received a tree signed a pledge to plant and care for them.

-Meaningful Watershed Education Experience: CBF and Hopewell City Schools are partnering to train Hopewell High School and Patrick Copeland Elementary School teachers to develop curricula that takes advantage of the stream restoration project mentioned above.
-CBF will offer a five-day teacher professional learning course that will focus on the cause-and-effect relationship between land use and stream channel erosion, and resulting habitat loss and water quality impairments.
-The stream restoration project will provide a hands-on learning resource for both teachers and students.
+Environmental Education: CBF and Hopewell City Schools trained teachers from the Hopewell area to develop Meaningful Watershed Education Experiences.
+CBF offered a five-day teacher professional learning course focusing on the cause-and-effect relationship between land use and stream channel erosion, and the resulting habitat loss and pollution to waterways.
+The stream restoration project provides a hands-on learning resource for both teachers and students.

-Workshops for Residents: Two free Habitat at Home: CBF will partner with the Virginia Department of Game and Inland Fisheries to deliver two Habitat at Home programs.
-These workshops educate residents about the important connections between native plants, habitat health, biodiversity, and improved water quality.
-We will also lead two conservation landscaping workshops demonstrating how to design living landscapes.
-These workshops will include opportunities for participants to receive site evaluation, design, and installation of “conservation corners” on their residential property.
-Conservation corners are a way to reduce managed turf and increase infiltration by incorporating organic matter, which improves soil health, reduces flooding, and educates homeowners about their role in helping improve water quality.
+Workshops for Residents: Two free Habitat at Home workshops, led by CBF and the Virginia Department of Game and Inland Fisheries, educated residents about the connections between native plants, habitat health, biodiversity, and cleaner waterways.
+CBF also led two conservation landscaping workshops that included opportunities for participants to receive site evaluation, design, and installation of “conservation corners” on their residential property.
+Conservation corners are a way to reduce managed turf and increase infiltration of polluted runoff by incorporating organic matter.
+This improves soil health, reduces flooding, and educates homeowners about how they can improve water quality.
 CBF worked with residents to plant five conservation landscaping projects in the city.
 CBF's Bees, Trees, and Clean Water workshop taught Hopewell residents about Virginia’s native bee populations and the connections between native plants and water quality.
 CBF worked with Xerces Society to offer this day-long workshop.
 CBF also hosted a webinar, Creating a Backyard Buffet for Birds, Bees and Butterflies, to encourage conservation landscaping.

 Project Funders and Partners

 CBF is thankful to the National Fish and Wildlife Foundation for funding the continuation of our work in Hopewell.
-We are also appreciative of our partners that are helping CBF meet the project deliverables, including the City of Hopewell, especially the Department of Public Works, the Department of Recreation and Parks, and Hopewell Public Schools; Friends of the Lower Appomattox; Virginia Cooperative Extension; Virginia Department of Forestry; Virginia Department of Game and Inland Fisheries; and Xerces Society.
+We are also appreciative of our many partners, including the City of Hopewell, especially the Department of Public Works, the Department of Recreation and Parks, and Hopewell Public Schools; Friends of the Lower Appomattox; Virginia Cooperative Extension; Virginia Department of Forestry; Virginia Department of Game and Inland Fisheries; and Xerces Society.